5-4-3-2-1: Reinstall Yourself

 The photo shows a person with a fist in the air in a sign of triumph.
 I call it reinstalling yourself.
 Photo by Miguel Bruna at Unsplash.

 Sometimes, energy can get scattered.
 It can happen when there is a feeling of being pulled in different directions, maybe wanting equal and opposite things, or maybe wanting too many things at the same time.
 I know this happens for me!
 Energy can scatter in ordinary life when there are many things happening at once.
 This is true almost anytime!
-Trying to get to a destination or end point and overcoming obstacle after obstacle and going from one thing to another with little or no breaks are all many things that can be happening at once and scattering energy.
+Trying to get to a destination or end point and overcoming obstacle after obstacle and going from one thing to another with little or no breaks are the many things that can be happening at once and scattering energy.
 On a personal and human level signs of scattered energy include feelings of losing power or feelings of impatience, overwhelm, anger and frustration, or anxiety and helplessness.
 The eyes can feel glazed over, and the body can feel weak while the mind may complain.
-The remedy is to gather the scattered energy back, what I call reinstalling yourself.
+The remedy is to gather the scattered energy back— what I call reinstalling yourself.

-The minutes are more important than the years.
+“The minutes are more important than the years.”

 I interpret this quotation to mean that what you choose to do in the minutes matters more than what happens in a year.
 Living as if the minutes are more important than the years for even a day can bring clarity of mind and heart.
 Hence, this mini practice below:

-Bring Your Energy Back in 3 to 5 minutes
+Bring Your Energy Back in 5 to 10 minutes

 Take a few cleansing breaths to start and make gentle fists by encircling your thumb with all your fingers in each hand.
 This is a gesture of will and protection to establish bodily and mental intent.
 Relax your fists, and then do one or all the exercises below.

-This is a beautiful and quick meditation to use after meetings or interactions or being out in public to get your energy back.
-It comes from Mindfulness practice:
+This is a beautiful and quick meditation you can use after meetings or interactions, or after being out in public, to get your energy back.

 Go through the five steps in an alert and crisp way as you breathe deeply to direct your focus to yourself.
 You may notice that as you go through the list, it may feel more challenging to find the two things you can smell and the one thing you can taste.
 This is okay.
 Relax as you concentrate gently and trust your awareness.
 It is worth it.